 Due to the unusual circumstances of the COVID-19 outbreak, telecommuting from outside the US may be permitted within certain parameters.
 Requests to do so must be considered on a case-by-case basis and must be requested and supported by your hiring department.
 Please ask your hiring department to contact Human Resources.

-A new signature is not required when you leave the U.S.; you will need one when you re-enter the U.S. Since ISS has switched to virtual office, we have made a new procedure for students to receive new a travel endorsement before coming back to the U.S. Please follow the instructions below:
+A new signature is not required when you leave the U.S.; you will need one when you re-enter the U.S. To request a new travel endorsement follow the instructions below:

-Traveling during this time is a personal decision.
+Traveling during this time can be risky and is a personal decision.
 We strongly advise that anyone planning personal or non-essential travel overseas consult current CDC Travel Notices before departing.
-Because the situation is changing daily, travel may be difficult.
+Because the situation is changing rapidly, travel may be difficult.